 The House on the Rock

-46 “Why do you call me, ‘Lord, Lord,’ and don’t do the things which I say?
-47 Everyone who comes to me, and hears my words, and does them, I will show you who he is like.
-48 He is like a man building a house, who dug and went deep, and laid a foundation on the rock.
-When a flood arose, the stream broke against that house, and could not shake it, because it was founded on the rock.
-49 But he who hears, and doesn’t do, is like a man who built a house on the earth without a foundation, against which the stream broke, and immediately it fell, and the ruin of that house was great.”
+46 “Why do you call me, ‘Lord, Lord,’ and do not do the things which I say?
+47 Everyone who comes to me and hears my words and does them, I will show you who he is like.
+48 He is like a man building a house, who dug and went deep and laid a foundation on the rock.
+When a flood arose, the stream broke against that house and could not shake it, because it was founded on the rock.
+49 But he who hears and does not do, is like a man who built a house on the earth without a foundation, against which the stream broke, and immediately it fell, and the ruin of that house was great.”

 The Centurion’s Great Faith

 6 Jesus went with them.
-When he was now not far from the house, the centurion sent friends to him, saying to him, “Lord, don’t trouble yourself, for I am not worthy for you to come under my roof.
-7 Therefore I didn’t even think myself worthy to come to you; but say the word, and my servant will be healed.
+When he was now not far from the house, the centurion sent friends to him, saying to him, “Lord, do not trouble yourself, for I am not worthy for you to come under my roof.
+7 Therefore I did not even think myself worthy to come to you, but say the word, and my servant will be healed.
 8 For I also am a man placed under authority, having soldiers under me.
 I tell this one, ‘Go!’ and he goes; and to another, ‘Come!’ and he comes; and to my servant, ‘Do this,’ and he does it.”

 9 When Jesus heard these things, he was amazed at him, and turned and said to the crowd who followed him, “I tell you, I have not found such great faith, no, not in all of Israel.”
 10 Those who were sent, returning to the house, found that the servant who had been sick was well.